bcpx/UE4-Apk-Dumper/README.md

 # How to Build?
 1. Clone the Repo
-2. Open in Android Studio
+2. Open in Android Studio and Press Trust this Project if prompted
 3. Update only Offsets in Offsets.h
 4. Compile the App and generate Apk
 5. Done